GediminasZukas/PolyAssistant/README.md

 Wolla!
 Step 2 is required only once.
 For further problems just annotate your types like in step 1.

-Library supports not only sealed classes but also other languge-common polymorphic types hierarchies.
+Library supports not only sealed classes but also other language-common polymorphic types hierarchies.

 ### Internals